 Our annual Gardens for Good contest is now open for applications!

-The application period is open until October 7th.
-Following the application period, your community will have the chance to vote for your garden from October 7th to October 21st.
-Following this, the top 9 votes receiving gardens will move onto the second phase.
+Following the application period, your community will have the chance to vote for your garden from March 24th to April 7th.

 Austin Discovery School